 That’s all, your KeepKey wallet is ready for use.
 So yeah, the installation process couldn’t be any easier.

 Additional Information Related to the Installation Process

 KeepKey marks its professionalism by providing you with a “paper card” where you can scribble down your 12-word recovery phrase, the paper card has a leather-case as well for safe storage of the card.

-Not that a “paper card” is a great “feature”, but it’s just something that the other wallets do not provide, while KeepKey does, and the card is not made out of normal paper as well so rest assured, it isn’t prone to easy damage.
+Not that a “paper card” isn’t a great “feature”, and it’s not something that the other wallets do not provide, it’s being mentioned simply cause it exists with KeepKey too just as with most other worth-mentioning Bitcoin Hardware wallets, and the card is not made out of normal paper as well (this is something that doesn’t hold true for all wallets, infact the soon-to-be-launched Nano X’s recovery sheet is almost plain paper!) so rest assured, it isn’t prone to easy damage.